Patryk27/kartoffels/README.md

 # hellbots

-**Hellbots is an online robot combat arena!**
+**Hellbots is an online robot-combat arena!**

-Implement own bot, submit it and see it fight other bots in real-time:
+Implement your own bot, submit it and see it fight other bots in real-time:

 <https://hellbots.pwy.io>

-## Getting started
+## How to play?

 TODO